lirongtong/miitvip-vue-admin-manager/README.md

 import { createApp } from 'vue'
 import router from './router'
 import App from './app.vue'
-import { Layout, Notice } from '@makeit/admin-pro'
+import { Layout, Notice } from 'makeit-admin-pro'

 const app = createApp(App)
 app.use(router)